department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/on-the-job-training-apprenticeships.md

  - Children getting transferred benefits under the Post-9/11 GI Bill (also called chapter 33)

 **Exception:**
-You can’t get OJT if you’re an active-duty Servicemember or a spouse using a transferred benefit.
+You can’t get OJT if you’re an active-duty service member or a spouse using a transferred benefit.

 </div>
 </div>